researcherben/structural-simulation-toolkit/sst_statistics/statistics.md

 ```
 sst.setStatisticOutput(<statistic_output_type>)
 ```
 There are five standard ways within SST to save or display statistics.
-They can be sent to the console, to a file as text or comma separated values, or to a compressed file as text or comman separated values.
+They can be sent to the console, to a file as text or comma separated values, or to a compressed file as text or comma separated values.
 Each of these cases is described below.

 #### Sending Statistics to the Console